pjcrann219/pjcrann219/README.md

 ## Cart Pole System Controller Design/Analyses

-**Goal:** Create a simulation of a cart pole system to then design, test, and evaluate different controllers and state estimation techniques.
+**Goal:** Create a simulation of a cart pole system to then design, test, and evaluate different controllers and state estimation techniques on.

 **Skills:** Control Systems, Linear Quadtratic Regulator, Kalman Filtering, Simulation, MATLAB